petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-fields.md

 1. In the modal that opens, select the fields to be displayed.

-   Select one or multiple fields.
+   Select one or more fields.
 You can also select all fields at once by clicking the checkbox next to the search bar.

    Use the search bar to find specific fields.
 Leave the search bar empty to see all available fields.